magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 There’s really nowhere else to go.
 When we get fed up and want to run away from disciples to live alone, we are deluded.

-We could be
+*A bhikkhu:* We could be *Pacceka Buddhas.*

-That’s good.
-But it’s not really correct, being a Buddha, because you simply want to run away from things.
+*Ajahn Chah:* That’s good.
+But it’s not really correct, being a *Pacceka* Buddha, because you simply want to run away from things.

-Just living naturally, in a simple environment, then we could naturally be Buddhas.
+*Ajahn Sumedho:* Just living naturally, in a simple environment, then we could naturally be *Pacceka* Buddhas.
 But these days it’s not possible.
 The environment we live in doesn’t allow that to happen.
 We have to live as monks.

-Sometimes you have to live in a situation like you have here first, with some disturbance.
-To explain it in a simple way, sometimes you will be an omniscient () Buddha; sometimes you will be a .
+*Ajahn Chah:* Sometimes you have to live in a situation like you have here first, with some disturbance.
+To explain it in a simple way, sometimes you will be an omniscient (*sabbaññū*) Buddha; sometimes you will be a *Pacceka*.
 It depends on conditions.

 Talking about these kinds of beings is talking about the mind.
-It’s not that one is born a .
-This is what’s called ‘explanation by personification of states of mind’ ().
-Being a , one abides indifferently and doesn’t teach.
+It’s not that one is born a *Pacceka*.
+This is what’s called ‘explanation by personification of states of mind’ (*puggalādhiṭṭhāna*).
+Being a *Pacceka*, one abides indifferently and doesn’t teach.
 Not much benefit comes from that.
 But when someone is able to teach others, then they are manifesting as an omniscient Buddha.

 These are only metaphors.
 Don’t be anything!
 Don’t be anything at all!
 Being a Buddha is a burden.
-Being a is a burden.
+Being a *Pacceka* is a burden.
 Just don’t desire to be.
 ‘I am the monk Sumedho,’ ‘I am the monk Ānando.’
 That way is suffering, believing that you really exist thus.
 ‘Sumedho’ is merely a convention.
 Do you understand?

 Believing you really exist, brings suffering.
 If there is Sumedho, then when someone criticizes you, Sumedho gets angry. Ānando gets angry.